How to apply

 Diabetes UK’s partnership with the Academy of Medical Sciences will take effect from the grant round closing in March 2016 (for a June 2016 Panel), but the scheme is open now for applications in September 2015 (for a December 2015 Panel) and diabetes research applicants are eligible to apply at this earlier round.

-Small grants are not intended to be used as ‘top-up’ funds to meet a shortfall in funding from another body.
+Early-Career Small Grants are not intended to be used as ‘top-up’ funds to meet a shortfall in funding from another body.

 Nurses, pharmacists and members of the Allied Health Professions who meet the eligibility criteria may apply through this scheme.